 Visiting Professor at LSE and Sciences Po Paris and former vice-president of the European Commission

 President and Chief Executive Officer of Sanofi Pasteur MSD

 Vice-President designate for the Euro and Social Dialogue, former Latvian Primer Minister

 Governments across the world face the challenge of integrating environmentally sustainable and resource efficient policies with economic growth and social welfare.
 EU leaders have confirmed that “sustainable development remains a fundamental objective of the European Union” but a number of unsustainable trends are impacting negatively on the EU’s green growth goals and require urgent action: additional efforts are needed to curb and adapt to climate change, to decrease high energy consumption in the transport sector and to reverse the current loss of biodiversity and natural resources.
 What should be the key green growth priorities for the new EU team?
 Is the shift to a safe and sustainable low-carbon and low-input economy losing momentum?
 What is being done to promote sustainable consumption and production, for instance by encouraging moves towards a circular economy?

-Managing Director of the think tank Re-Define, 2014 European Young Leader
+Managing Director of the Re-Define think tank and European Young Leader Alumnus

 Co-Chair of the International Resource Panel and Partner at SYSTEMIQ